 Is mac 'n' cheese your downfall?
 It sure is mine.
-But now I've found an ally, a healthy substitute.
+But now I've found an ally, a healthy substitute for cheesy pasta.
 It's a "skinny" pot of grits, conveniently cooked in the slow cooker with sweet potato (or pumpkin or butternut squash) and a little mik, with just a tablespoon of butter stirred in to finish.
 Good stuff this, really good stuff.

 Homemade macaroni and cheese is my downfall – or it would be, if I let it.